-The proposed change may allow clients to spend more time at work and less time attending in-person interviews.
-Through the FIP program many clients attend work-first and may be expected to find employment giving business more potential employees.
+The proposed change may allow clients to spend more time at work and less time attending in person interviews.
+Through the SDA program many clients are able to recover from a short term disability allowing them later to attend work-first and maybe expected to find employment giving business more potential employees.